-I apply this formula, towards other columns to the right-hand side (Other date range), to get an output, I need to lock column C & D (i.e. $C7 & $D7) & status reference column as well i.e. column E (“$E7”).
+I apply this formula towards other columns to the right-hand side (Other date range), to get an output, I need to lock column C & D (i.e. $C7 & $D7) & the status reference column as well, i.e. column E (“$E7”).

 Now, apply this formula to a whole date range, i.e. By selecting the whole date range, you need to press CTRL+R & CTRL+D keys.
 So that it gives status reference values if the IF logical condition criteria meet.

-Make the text alignment of the date range to center, and remove the gridlines & and table borders as well.
-Now, select the entire date range & apply conditional formatting to the date range, by applying new rule.
+Make the text alignment of the date range to the center and remove the gridlines & table borders.
+Now, select the entire date range & apply conditional formatting to the date range by applying a new rule.

-Under New Formatting Rule select “Format only cells that contain”, under the cell values select equal to enter the keyword “Completed”, click on format option for color selection.
+Under the New Formatting Rule, select “Format only cells that contain”, under the cell values select equal to enter the keyword “Completed”, click on the format option for color selection.

 After selecting a color, the output is shown below.

-Similarly under New Formatting Rule, select “Format only cells that contain”, under the cell values select “equal to” and enter the keyword “Pending”, click on format option for color selection.
+Similarly, under New Formatting Rule, select “Format only cells that contain”, under the cell values, select “equal to” and enter the keyword “Pending”, click on the format option for color selection.